confio/credible-chain/README.md

 You can build a docker image with the current commit (ideally on a tag) with:

-`make image`

-Or run full tests and prepare a docker image with:

 `make dist`

 ## Running the chain